thewca/wca-regulations/wca-guidelines-2012.md

 - 1b2) [CLARIFICATION] It is sufficient to ensure access to a digital copy of the Regulations.
 - 1c3) [RECOMMENDATION] Results should be ready at the end of the last day of competition.
-- 1c3b) [CLARIFICATION] If there are multiple groups, it not necessary to identify which competitor was in which heats.
+- 1c3b) [CLARIFICATION] If there are multiple groups, it is not necessary to identify which competitor was in which heats.
 - 1c4) [RECOMMENDATION] Corrections to the results should be available within one week of the competition date.
 - 1h) [RECOMMENDATION] All final rounds of all events, as well as all Fewest Moves Solving rounds, should have the same scrambles for all competitors (i.e. only 1 heat).
 - 1h1) [CLARIFICATION] Judges should not start judging other competitors in their own heat before they have finished all their attempts.
-Sometimes it is useful to permit judges to start judging other competitors in their own heat before they have finished all their attempts, but the organization team must ensure that no judge is able to see a scramble for one of their attempts before they attempt it.
+However, sometimes it is useful to permit judges to start judging other competitors in their own heat before they have finished all their attempts.
+The organization team must ensure that no judge is able to see a scramble for one of their attempts before they attempt it.

 ## Article 2: Competitors